 How do you deal with differences in opinion when working with a team?

-These conflict questions are popular in job interviews because they help the hiring manager evaluate your conflict management ability and interpersonal skills.
+These conflict resolution questions are popular in job interviews because they help the hiring manager evaluate your conflict management ability and interpersonal skills.

 Why do interviewers want to know how you handle conflict?

 Regardless of which organization you choose to join, your job will most likely require you to get along with different kinds of personalities.
 Some of the team members might be absolutely pleasant to work with and end up being your closest friends.
 At the same time, some co-workers, or even bosses, might turn out to be bullies and a pain to work with.
 Sometimes, climbing the corporate ladder essentially means being able to handle conflict at work professionally and efficiently.
 The hiring manager doesn't just want to hire a candidate who has the right skill set for the job; they also want a good team player with emotional maturity.

 How to answer conflict interview questions

 Conflict in the workplace interview questions often catch you off-guard and force you to talk about an unpleasant situation at work.
 It will be really difficult to answer the question on the fly, so it's critical to do your research on conflict interview questions and answers to be prepared.
 You can use the STAR method to prepare your responses to these potential interview questions.
 This technique allows you to curate your answer by listing down bullet points for each of the key aspects of the story.
 Here's how job seekers can use the STAR method to answer a conflict-type interview question:

 Briefly describe the context for the conflict situation that arose at your workplace and describe your role in that situation.
 Be as specific as possible.
 It's helpful to talk about a story that had a positive outcome for all parties and can be summarized easily.